Gravitational-wave constraints on noncommutative spacetime from GW190814: Abstract

 \section{Abstract}

 Recent advances in noncommutative geometry and string theory have stimulated increasing research on noncommutative gravity.
 The detection of gravitational waves~(GW) opens a new window for testing this theory using observed data.
 In particular, the leading correction from noncommutative gravity to the GW of compact binary coalescences appears at the second post-Newtonian~(2PN) order.
 This correction is proportional to the dimensionless parameter $\Lambda\equiv|\theta^{0i}|/(l_Pt_P)$, where $\theta^{0i}$ denotes the antisymmetric tensor characterizing noncommutative spacetime, and $l_P, t_P$ represent the Plank length and time, respectively.
-Previous study have used the phase deviation from general relativity at the 2PN order, as measured in GW150914, to constrain noncommutative gravity, resulting in an upper bound of $\sqrt{\Lambda}<3.5$.
+Previous study have used the phase deviation from general relativity at the 2PN order, as measured in GW150914, to constrain noncommutative gravity, resulting in an upper bound of $\sqrt{\Lambda}\lesssim3.5$.
 Another analysis, based on multiple events from the GWTC-1 catalog, has obtained consistent bounds.
 In this work, we construct the noncommutative gravity waveform in the Parameterized Post-Einsteinian framework.
 Based on the \texttt{IMRPhenomXHM} template, we incorporate both the dominant (2,2) mode and several higher-order modes, including (2,1), (3,3), (3,2), and (4,4).
 We first reanalyze the GW150914 with a Bayesian parameter estimation and derive a 95th percentile upper bound on noncommutative gravity, obtaining $\sqrt{\Lambda}<0.68$.
-We then analyze GW190814 and obtain an even tighter 95th percentile upper bound of $\sqrt{\Lambda}<0.46$.
+We then analyze GW190814 and obtain an even tighter 95th percentile upper bound of $\sqrt{\Lambda}<0.46$, which corresponds to a characteristic noncommutative gravity energy scale above $2.2\,E_P$ or a length scale below $0.46\,l_P$.
 This represent the strongest constraint on noncommutative gravity derived from real GW observations to date.